The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 By Snell's law, $n_1 \sin(\theta_1) = n_2 \sin(\theta_2)$, and differentiating with respect to $\theta_1$ or $\theta_2$ yields $n_1\cos(\theta_1)d\theta_1 = n_2\cos(\theta_2)d\theta_2$.
 This gives the following useful substitutions:

-As a result, Eq.\ \ref{e:radiance} reduces to
+As a result, Eq.\ \ref{e:radiance} reduces to:

-and we have proved the conservation of basic radiance for $D>1$.
+and we have proved the conservation of basic radiance across interfaces for $D>1$.
 For a one-dimensional space, there is no change in angle when moving from $n_1$ to $n_2$, so $L_1 = L_2$, and Eq.\ \ref{e:radiance2} also applies for $D=1$.

 In the derivation above, we neglected reflection.
 This is necessary to consider for abrupt transitions of the refractive index, but in this paper, we are concerned with smoothly-varying refractive indices.
-As one takes the limit of an increasing number $k$ of layers that linearly interpolate between an initial refractive index $n_i$ and final refractive index $n_f$, it is straightforward to show that the Fresnel reflection coefficients all asymptote to 0---i.e., there are no reflections, as with graded-index lenses in three dimensions.
-Similarly, the radiance at the final layer will be:
+As one takes the limit of an increasing number $k$ of layers that linearly interpolate between an initial refractive index $n_i$ and final refractive index $n_f$, it is straightforward to show that the Fresnel reflection coefficients all asymptote to 0---i.e., there are no reflections between layers, as with graded-index lenses in three dimensions.
+Similarly, the radiance at the final layer will be

 which reduces to Eq.\ \ref{e:radiance2} regardless of the number of layers.
-As a result, Eq.\ \ref{e:radiance2} holds for all smoothly-varying refractive indices in arbitrary dimensions $D$---i.e., the quantity $Ln^{1-D}$ is invariant.
+As a result, Eq.\ \ref{e:radiance2} holds for all smoothly-varying refractive indices in arbitrary dimensions $D$---i.e., the quantity $R=\, Ln^{1-D}$ is invariant.